-Mix of Uses
+Mix of Lison

+IVIX OF USES

 Minimum Square Feet Required Maximum Square Feet Permitted

 1 Office/Research & Development 75% 100%

 2 Flex/Data Centers 0% 10%

 3 Retail & Services 0% 10%

 Custom Campus

 An office-oriented planned development -that combines office, research-and-development, and manufacturing and production uses.

-Table 5.09.05.10 -1.
-Alternative Method Campus Developmer nts

-Campus Type (predominant use in each campu s type is Office and/or Research & Development,)

-Mix c of Uses
+Mix of Uses

+MIX OF USES

 Minimum Square Feet Required Maximum Square Feet Permitted

 4 Office/Research & Development 60% 100%

-5 Flex/Data Centers 0% 10%
+5 Flex/Data Centers 6 Retail & Services 0% 10%

-6 Retail & Services 0% 10%
+0% 10%

 Secure Office Campus

-An office-oriented planned development that includes design standards that accommodate security elements, such as greater building setbacks, secured perimeters, and controlled site access.
+VIRGINIA Table 5.09.05.10-1.
+Alternative Method Campus Developments Campus Type (predominant use in each campus type is Office and/or Research & Development) An office-oriented planned development that includes design standards that accommodate security elements, such as greater building setbacks, secured perimeters, and controlled site access.
 To use this option, the applicant must demonstrate that a secured perimeter and standoff distances are required for the applicant's prospective tenants by state or federal law or regulations.

-Mix of Uses

-Minimum Square Feet Required Maximum Square Feet Pe

-7 Office/Research & Development 60% 100%

-8 Retail & Services 0% 10%

-Generally (applicable to all campus types)

-9 Flex/Data Centers Up to 10% of all floor area in CO.
-Up to 100% of the Office/Research &Development allocation in CB Flex uses are not permitted within a Major Street Zone.
+Mix of Uses Minimum Square Feet Required Maximum Square Feet Permitted Office/Research 7 60% 100% & Development Retail & 8 0% 10% Services\ Generally (applicable to all campus types) Up to 10% of all floor area in CO.
+Flex/Data Up to 100% of the Office/Research & Development allocation in CB.
+9 Centers Flex uses are not permitted within a Major Street Zone.
 This restriction does not apply to Data Centers.

-Public & Civic Refer to the applicable Optional Ove

-Retail and services do not include showrooms that are accessory to flex buildings and located entirely within the flex building.
+Public & Civic Refer to the applicable Optional Overlay District standards (Sections 10 Uses/Parks & 5.09.02.05 or 5.09.03.03).
+Open Spaces TABLE NOTES: \Retail and services do not include showrooms that are accessory to flex buildings and located entirely within the flex building.
+D. A Campus is divided into 2 or 3 subareas:

-- D. A Campus is divided into 2 or 3 subareas: - The Street Zone includes all areas located within 50 feet of the right-of-way of a public street other than Route 28.
+- 1. The Street Zone includes all areas located within 50 feet of the right-of-way of a public street other than Route 28.
 A Street Zone adjacent to the following roadways is considered a "Major Street Zone": George Washington Boulevard, Russell Branch Parkway, Waxpool/Church Road (Route 625), Loudoun County Parkway, Moran Road, Sterling Boulevard, Route 7, and Route 606 east of Route 28.
 The Street Zone does not apply to a Secure Office Campus; - 2.
 The Interior Zone, includes all areas outside of the Street Zone other than the Corridor Zone, if applicable; and - 3.
 If the Campus is adjacent to the Route 28 right of way, a Corridor Zone applies, and is located within 100 feet of the planned right-of-way of Route 28.